 Marrakech is endearingly chaotic and as exotic as every magazine article makes it out to be.
-From the cacophony of sounds, sights and smells on the Djemaa al Fna, the city’s main square which comes alive every evening with musicians, storytellers, snake-charmers, and stall-holders, to the labyrinthine medina and markets that hum with Moroccans going about their business on bicycle, motorcycle and mule.
+From the cacophony of sounds, sights and smells on the Djemaa al Fna, the city’s main square, which comes alive every night with musicians, storytellers, snake-charmers, and stall-holders, to the labyrinthine medina and lively markets that hum with life as Moroccans go about their business on bicycle, motorcycle and mule.

 Just outside the heavy wooden door to Dar Rocmarra, locals whizz by on motorcycles, kids muck around on their way home from school, and worshippers make their way to the mosque on the corner when the call-to-prayer sounds.

-“Our suite”, I hear you say?
+“Our suite?!”
+I hear you ask.
 Weren’t we meant to be trading hotel rooms for holiday homes this year?
 Well, like many riads in Marrakesh, Dar Rocmarra is available to rent as a whole house, including Jamila and two staff – or its rooms can be rented individually, when it becomes a maison d’hotes and operates like a cross between a B&B and boutique hotel.

 Unlike a B&B the owner-managers don’t live on the premises, and unlike a hotel the atmosphere is intimate, relaxed and cosy, service is warm and personable, and the welcoming, can-do attitude of the staff makes you immediately feel ‘at home’.